A-BartKow/Azure-Project-Rebrickable/README.md

 Lifecycle management policies has been defined and enabled for Azure Blob Storage

+#### CI/CD process for Azure Data Factory with use of Azure DevOps pipelines
+The CI/CD process for Azure Data Factory has been configured with the use of ARM templates.
+The whole process has been designed as described in [Rebrickable-CI-CD readme file] (https://github.com/A-BartKow/Rebrickable-CI-CD/blob/main/data-factory/devops-build-n-deploy-stages/readme.md) which was forked from [Azure-enteprise-templates] (https://github.com/MarczakIO/azure-enterprise-templates) repository.

+The deployment was done on development and production environment, after initial build of templates.

+The yaml files created for this project are in /devops/ directory of this repository.

 ## Transform phase

 The aim of the transform phase was to developed the Star schema small datamart solution.
 The data mart is built with below tables: